-The custodian undertakes the duties incumbent upon it pursuant to the laws and regulations in force as well as those that are contractually entrusted to it by the management company.
-In particular, it must ensure that the decisions taken by the management company are lawful.
-Where applicable, it must take all protective measures it deems necessary.
+The custodian undertakes the tasks incumbent upon it pursuant to the legal and regulatory provisions in force, as well as those contractually entrusted to it.
 In the event of a dispute with the management company, the custodian shall inform the Autorité des marchés financiers.

-If the Fund is a feeder UCI, the custodian must have entered into an agreement to exchange information with the custodian of the master UCI, or if it is also the custodian of the master UCI, it must have issued appropriate specifications.
+If the Fund is a feeder UCITS, the custodian must have entered into an agreement to exchange information with the custodian of the master UCITS, or if it is also the custodian of the master UCITS, it must have issued appropriate specifications.